 Parking and Transportation

 Attendees are encouraged to use temporary bike parking available during the festival.
-There are two temporary bike parking locations: on Walnut Street near the intersection of Linden Street, and near the SE corner of Peterson Street and Olive Street.
+Please consult the festival map for locations.
 Bicycles left at temporary parking after the conclusion of the festival will be removed at the owner’s expense.

 There is a free skateboard parking structure available for use near Trimble Court Alley and Whitton Court Alley.
 Please utilize this structure, as skateboards are not allowed in the Mountain Avenue venue.